 If your performance is too loud for the sound level setting (the “gain”), the recording will distort and will probably be unusable.
 Same if the sound level is too low.
 So- make sure to do a test run with the audio level first, making sure the sound levels are set to best capture your performance before recording.

 Your home recording setup needs good room acoustics!

-You want low extraneous noise (airplanes, traffic, computer hum) but also you want to deaden any and all echos or reverb of your voice.
-This might be attained simply by stepping into a closet that blocks surrounding sound and echos.
+You want low extraneous external noise (airplanes, traffic, computer hum) but also you want to deaden any and all echos or reverb of your voice inside your booth.
+This might be achieved simply by stepping into a closet that blocks surrounding sound and echos.
 Maybe you strategically add towels or blankets or moving blankets or foam.
 Other options and ideas are shared on videos below.

 Here’s a relief: You don’t need more than a decent low-priced condenser mic that is properly angled and properly used.
 Don’t be tech-obsessed.
 It’s not about a pricey mic (TLM 103s run about $1100, but you can find more expensive ones in professional studios).
 Expensive mics can actually be too sensitive!